mbergo/Cocus-PT/README.md

-# EC2 Instances Explorer - Cocus PT
+# EC2 Instances Fetcher

 Hello!
-I'm *Marcus Bergo* applying for Cocus PT, and I've embarked on this  challenge of creating a project that can fetch and list EC2 instances based on a search criterion via an AWS Lambda function.
+I'm Marcus Bergo applying for Cocus PT.
+I embarked on a challenge to create an AWS Lambda function that fetches EC2 instance details and presents them in a tabular format.

-## Repository Structure
+## Project Structure

 ```
 ├── main.py